CrowdStrike/terraform-provider-crowdstrike/docs/resources/cloud_security_kac_policy_precedence.md

 ### Required

-- `policy_ids` (List of String) The policy ids in order.
+- `ids` (List of String) The policy ids in order.
 The first ID specified will have the highest precedence and the last ID specified will have the lowest.

 ### Read-Only